Clarifai/old-docs/portal-guide/annotate/auto-annotation-walkthrough.md

 ![](../../images/add_inputs_auto_demo.jpg)

+Create the concepts that we'll be using in our model, by clicking create new concept in the lefthand sidebar.
+In this tutorial we'll create concepts that describe people based on activities they do in the park: `walker`, `runner`, `bike_rider`, `rollerblader` and `stroller`.

 ![](../../images/create_concepts_auto_a.jpg)

 ![](../../images/label_inputs_aa.jpg)

+### Navigate to the Model Gallery

+Now it is time to create some custom models.

 ![](../../images/model_gallery.jpg)

+### Create a Context-Based Classifier

+![](../../images/create_cbc_aa.jpg)

 ### Create a "greater than" Concept Thresholder model

-![](../../images/create_cbc_aa.jpg)

 ![](../../images/train_cbc_aa.jpg)